Shabari-K-S/Java_Task_Ans/README.md

 In This Github Repository You can get the answer for all the task provided to you in the discussion class

+In discussion class we discuss about java basic concept and some important topic related to interviews.

+This repository contains the answer of all the questions which are asked in the discussion class.

 Please don't copy this code  with knowing the knowledge of the code

-We need a good developer not the cheaters

 Thank You